HL7/FHIRPath/spec/fluentpath.md

 all result in `{}`.

-### 6.1 Equality
+### Equality

 #### = (Equals)
 Returns `true` if the left collection is equal to the right collection:

 If both operands are collections with a single item:

 * For primitives:
     * `string`: comparison is based on Unicode values
     * `integer`: values must be exactly equal
     * `decimal`: values must be equal, trailing zeroes are ignored
     * `boolean`: values must be the same
     * `dateTime`: must be exactly the same, respecting the timezone (though +24:00 = +00:00 = Z)
     * `time`: must be exactly the same, respecting the timezone (though +24:00 = +00:00 = Z)
     * If a `time` or `dateTime` has no indication of timezone, the timezone of the evaluating machine is assumed.
 * For complex types, equality requires all child properties to be equal, recursively.

-If both operands are collections with at least one item:
+If both operands are collections with multiple items:
 * Each item must be equal
 * Comparison is order dependent

 Otherwise, equals returns `false`.

-Note that this implies that if both collections have a different number of items to compare, the result will be `false`.
+Note that this implies that if the collections have a different number of items to compare, the result will be `false`.

 Typically, this operator is used with single fixed values as operands.
 This means that `Patient.telecom.system = 'phone'` will return `false` if there is more than one `telecom` with a `use`.
 Typically, you'd want Patient.telecom.where(system = 'phone')